Healthy Homes Assessment Moera

 Draught Stopping Moera

-Draughts increase the likelihood of dropping temperatures within homes.
-A damp house costs more to heat, which means wasting energy and incurring higher costs.
+Draughts may lead to low temperatures inside homes.
+A draughty house costs more to heat, which results in wasting energy and incurring higher costs.

 What are unreasonable gaps and holes?

-You don’t require to block off gaps or holes in the building.
-For instance, small gaps around doors and windows could be required to allow for the movement of the building when the home gets warmer and cooler, in order to let them be closed and opened rather than sticking.
-We will examine the windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes which are part of the construction.
+For instance, small gaps around windows and doors could be required to allow movement of the building as the home heats and cools, so that they can still be shut and opened, rather than being stuck.
+We will inspect every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections